datagus/datagus/README.md

 ## Hi there 👋

-🔭 I am currently working as a scientific data analyst
+🔭 I am currently working as a scientific data analyst and teaching at Leuphana University.

 💌 I love Python and data.